kozeig/kozeig/README.md

 - Type checking is minimal, which can lead to unexpected behavior in some cases

 Recent improvements:
+- Unified syntax with consistent use of curly braces for all code blocks
+- Logical operators (AND, OR, NOT) are fully implemented
-- Arithmetic operations now work correctly with proper type handling
+- Arithmetic operations work correctly with proper type handling
 - Control flow with if/else statements is fully functional
-- Boolean expressions and comparisons are supported
+- Boolean expressions, comparisons, and ternary expressions are supported

 If you encounter issues, please file a bug report so the community can investigate and fix the problem.